ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 The BYOL feature is not available to Business Partner users.
 {:note}

-## Where do I manage the licenses and components that are ordered through VMware vSphere on IBM Cloud?
+## Where do I manage the licenses and components that are ordered through VMware vSphere?
 {: #faq_byol-license-mgmt}
 {: faq}

-After an order to create a new cluster for VMware vSphere on {{site.data.keyword.cloud_notm}} is placed, the VMware licenses, ESXi servers, and other networking components, are delivered and can be managed from the {{site.data.keyword.slportal}}.
+After an order to create a new cluster for VMware vSphere is placed, the VMware licenses, ESXi servers, and other networking components, are delivered and can be managed from the {{site.data.keyword.slportal}}.

 After deployment, go to the {{site.data.keyword.vmwaresolutions_short}} console to scale the new cluster by using the saved configuration.
 For more information, see [Scaling existing vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_scalingexistingclusters).